A Teacher’s Future Hangs on a Supreme Court Case

 While he waits for the U.S. Supreme Court to rule on Deferred Action for Childhood Arrivals (DACA), a teacher serenades his community.

 For Alejandro Fuentes Mena (Colorado ’13), knowledge feeds his mind, but the arts feed his soul.
-When he’s not teaching sixth grade math at KIPP Northeast Denver Middle School, he sings in an all-male vocal quintet, The Storytellers, who aim to uplift community through stories and song.

 That’s just one way Fuentes Mena goes all-in for his Denver community.
 He coaches students who lead civic change campaigns through the Colorado Youth Congress.
 He recently bought a home with his partner, Tania Chairez (Phoenix ’14) in the Far Northeast neighborhood, where he’s been teaching for almost seven years.